robertwenner/comics/doc/outputs.md

 * `isLatestPublished`: this variable is only defined on the last published comic in each language.
 The template can query this flag and change the page for the last published comic.

+* `transcript`: object with languages as keys and texts of the comic as values.

 When the template is processed, these variables are also available: